All Aboard - congregation and charity partner buy canal boat

-It is currently being built by The New & Used Boat Company in Droitwich in Worcestershire, England and expected to be craned into the Union Canal and moored outside the church in April.
+It was built by The New & Used Boat Company in Droitwich in Worcestershire, England and craned into the Union Canal at Wester Hailes and moored outside the church.

 The yellow, white and blue wide-beam canal boat has been custom designed inside with a galley kitchen, toilet, flexible social space and is wheelchair accessible.

 It will undergo stringent tests and should be fully operational by the summer if COVID-19 restrictions allow which means it could be potentially used as an alternative to the church building for wedding ceremonies.

 The boat is jointly owned by Polwarth Parish Church and People Know How, a social innovation charity that addresses social issues and seeks to empower individuals and organisations to realise their true potential.

 Minister, Rev Jack Holt, said the congregation has been working towards buying a vessel to sail up and down the canal, which connects Edinburgh to Falkirk, for nearly 10 years.

 He said it will be used by the charity during the week and the church in the evenings and weekends as a "major" part of mission outreach work but will not be for hire.

 Mr Holt said: "When two of our members, Maureen and Sheena Bowman, suggested in 2011 that the church should get a boat, everyone thought that was a pipe dream.